shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-via-rtb.md

-- **Buying Strategies** - Buying via RTB means you want to run on in-app and/or device-optimized web inventory from other networks on the Xandr platform as well as external supply sources.
+- **Buying Strategies** - Buying via RTB means you want to run on in-app and/or device-optimized web inventory from other networks on the Microsoft Advertising platform as well as external supply sources.
 For RTB buys, you define exactly how you want to value impressions and submit bids.